 I'd like to share photos taken on some of my favorite hikes, both for your enjoyment and to tempt you to visit some of these wonderful places.
 My hope is that if their beauty touches you, it will inspire you to protect them from destruction so that future generations can also enjoy these spectacular places.

 I visit many National Parks and I have found it frustrating that the only information I would get at the visitors centers would be a list of hikes that showed how long they were; elevation gain; and difficulty but nothing about what you would see on the trail.
 As a photographer, the views are more important than just the hike.I have photos of many wonderful hikes in Utah, Arizona, California, Oregon, Colorado, and Wyoming and will gradually add them to this site.

-Please continue to my photo gallery from various hikes, "Nature Photography by Phyris" to see my photographs.
+Please continue to my photo gallery to see my photographs of various hikes.